FleX-d/LTD/libs/fleXdLoggerClient/ReadMe.md

 Application for logging from applications in FleXd project.

+This application is depandent on the FleXdEpoll object, that enters as a parameter to the initialization macro of flexd logger client.

 ## Example Usecase

 Library is created for logging to the fleXdLoggerServer (https://github.com/FleX-d/LTD/tree/devLogger/apps/fleXdLoggerServer).